XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammwithdraw.md

 ### Single Asset Withdrawal Fee

-The fee for a single asset withdrawal is calculated to be the same as if you had performed a double-asset withdrawal and then used the AMM to trade all of the other asset for the one you are withdrawing.
+The fee for a single asset withdrawal is calculated to be the same as if you had done a double-asset withdrawal and then used the AMM to trade all of the other asset for the one you are withdrawing.
 The trading fee applies to the amount you would need to trade for, but not to the rest of the withdrawal.

 <!-- TODO: add a formula and example calculation(s) of single-asset withdrawal fees -->